-To promote and inspire social advocacy for individuals with disabilities, ITO is partnering with Achieve Tahoe and other adaptive recreation organizations to launch the Outdoor Inclusion Education Initiative.
-If you are an organization or individual that believes everyone deserves to have access to nature, we encourage you to continue reading to learn how you can be a part of shaping the future of outdoor inclusion for our society.
+To promote and inspire social advocacy for individuals with disabilities, ITO is partnering with Achieve Tahoe and Adaptive Adventures to launch the Adaptive Recreation Education Initiative.
+If you are an organization or individual that believes everyone deserves to have access to nature, we encourage you to continue reading to learn how you can be a part of shaping the future culture of recreational inclusion.

 The Adaptive Inclusion Project

-The Outdoor Inclusion Education Initiative originally launched to simply educate and inspire our communities about the available adaptive recreation programs and technologies in use today.
-However, as we collaboratively developed the initial content, a deeper message emerged through literary research and hundreds of conversations with DEI organizations and individuals.
+The Adaptive Recreation Education Initiative originally launched to simply educate and inspire our communities about the available adaptive recreation programs and technologies in use today.
+However, as we collaboratively developed the initial content, a deeper message emerged through literary research and hundreds of conversations with DEI organizations and individuals affected by disabilities.
 The deeper message--the fundamental hurdle for individuals with disabilities to personally adopt a confident, no-limitations mindset is the surrounding culture of our collective apprehension towards the recreational "risk-taking" of adaptive adventurers.

-The Adaptive Inclusion Project aims to educate and inform viewers about these pivotal cultural issues and available adaptive recreation resources by creating Educational/Informational media content and distributing the content across ITO's entire educational network.
+The initiative's project aims to educate and inform viewers about these pivotal cultural issues and available adaptive recreation resources by creating educational/informational media content and distributing the content across ITO's entire educational network.
 The network will effectively reach communities throughout the nation through broadcast and public television, streaming services, and digital lesson content.

 1) The first goal of the project is to address and mitigate this cultural phenomenon that creates recreational exclusion for individuals with disabilities.
 Specifically, we will interview impacted individuals and organizations who can authentically express how the interpersonal misgivings from peers, guardians, and educators evolve to create debilitating personal limitations and self-doubt.